DevSazal/backend-password-validator/README.md

 Let's move to the cloned directory with your terminal.

-To install, build, and start the application for the first time, run the following commands in your shell using `makefile`:
+To install, build, and start the application for the first time, run the following commands in your shell using `makefile` (only for macOS and Linux):

 ```bash
 make install